 View this website in Edge.

-Source Certain, in collaboration with World Forest ID (WFID), conducted a pilot program in late 2021 to determine how Trace Elements and Stable Isotopes could be applied as complementary techniques to further support other global WFID projects.
-Kolombangara, Solomon Islands was selected as the location for the pilot project/demonstration across Teak from this region.
+Source Certain, in collaboration with World Forest ID (WFID), conducted a pilot program in late 2021 to determine how trace element analysis and stable isotope ratio analysis could be applied as complementary techniques to further support other global WFID projects.
+Kolombangara, Solomon Islands, was selected as the location for the pilot project/demonstration across Teak from this region.

 The Details

-Kolombangara is an island in the New Georgia Islands group in the nation-state of Solomon Islands.
+Kolombangara is an island in the New Georgia Islands group in the Solomon Islands nation-state.
 The circular island is a composite volcano measuring approximately 30km across and comprised of strata layers of hardened felsic lava.
-A sampling regime for the island’s timber forests was devised by the Source Certain technical team.
+The Source Certain technical team devised a sampling regime for the island’s timber forests.

-Authentic georeferenced samples of timber from Kolombangara were collected by Forest Stewardship Council (FSC) and supplied to Source Certain with a request to evaluate whether Source Certain proprietary TSW Trace technology could be used to assess what differences are present in the elemental composition of the timber and to establish discrete geographical origin determination of the timber samples.
+Authentic georeferenced samples of timber from Kolombangara were collected by the Forest Stewardship Council (FSC) and supplied to Source Certain with a request to evaluate whether trace element analysis could be used to assess differences present in the elemental composition of the timber and to establish discrete geographical origin determination of the timber samples.

 Differences observed across the island could enable granular provenance identification of timber material.
 Particular attention was paid to site differentiation by distance and by altitude.